CottonPajamas/CarriageAutomotive-Java/README.md

 ![](/Screenshots/Mechanic_catalogue_page.JPG)

 There are primarily two general roles that users are segregated on.
 Namely "admin" and "mechanic".
 Having administrative privileges grants admins with the ability to perform more tasks.
-Here are examples of each role which you can access the website by.<br /><br />
+Below are examples of accounts which you can use to access the website in accordance to their respective roles.<br /><br />

 >>Username: Admin	[Administrator]<br />
 >>Password: 1234<br />